Nashipae/scoped-news-API/README.md

 #### Scoped News API is an application package that enables creation of departments and staff within an organization.
 #### By **Naomi Wariara**
 ## Description
 The API enables a user to access news from within his department or in the organization in general.
 It gives info about users and profiles them within the organization.
+It allows for creation of general news and news that are for a specific department, hence the name 'scoped-news-api''.'
 ## Setup/Installation Requirements
 * To access the API use the link: https://scoped-news-api.herokuapp.com/
 * For it to work, the user should download and install Postman and use the GET and POST methods to test the routes.